PhilRW/blog/content/post/2017/reviewed/2017-02-01-ups-misdelivery-public-shaming-part-ii.markdown

 wordpress_id: 86561
 ---

-After the failure of my package to arrive yesterday, I re-routed a couple of other incoming packages scheduled for today to a nearby UPS Store for pickup.
+After the failure of my package to arrive yesterday, I re-routed a couple of other incoming packages scheduled for today to a nearby UPS Store for pickup.<!--more-->

 I get an email notification at 11:05 that my _other_ packages are ready for pickup.
 I walk over during lunch.
 They're not there.
 The person working there says they frequently do this, and that I should come back after 3pm or so.